ShivaBsnt/ShivaBsnt.github.io/_posts/2025-10-11-Permissions-in-Django-REST-Framework.md

 Here, even if the global policy requires authentication, this view overrides it.

 ## 🔹 Permission Classes
 Permissions in DRF are defined as a list of permission classes.
-We can either create our own or use one of the seven [built-in classes](https://www.django-rest-framework.org/api-guide/permissions/#api-reference).
+We can either create our own or use one of the seven [**built-in classes**](https://www.django-rest-framework.org/api-guide/permissions/#api-reference).
 All permission classes, either custom or built-in, extend from the **BasePermission** class:

 {% highlight python linenos %}
 class BasePermission(metaclass=BasePermissionMetaclass):